Second Tompkins County Courthouse

 Second Tompkins County Courthouse, also known as Old Courthouse, is a historic courthouse located at 121 E. Court Street in Ithaca in Tompkins County, New York.
+It is the oldest building still standing in the county.
 It is a two-story, 57 feet by 75 feet rectangular building with a three-story tower.
 The building is built of red brick, covered with stucco, over a stone foundation.
 The tower contains a belfry with a pointed arch opening on each of the four sides.
 It was built in 1854 and has a notable open timber roof.

 It was listed on the National Register of Historic Places in 1971.
+The Tompkins County Legislature meets in the building and calls it the Governor Daniel D. Tompkins Building.